 Nora Volkow, MD

-Nora Volkow is one our list of pioneers in mental health because she has served as the director of the National Institute on Drug Abuse for 20 years.
+Nora Volkow is on our list of pioneers in mental health because she has served as the director of the National Institute of Drug Abuse for 20 years.
 Her work has been instrumental in increasing access to quality mental health care services for underserved populations.
 She has devoted much of her career to researching substance use disorders — a field where access to treatment is still often restricted due to socioeconomic factors — and advocating for increased funding for research into these disorders so that more effective treatments can be developed.

 James P. Comer, MD, MPH